Benoit3/Diematic_to_MQTT/README.md

 You can also configure the log level in the logging.conf file.
 To run the script you just have to launch python3 Diematic32MQTT.py

-You can follow log in real time with tail -f log.out
+You can follow log in real time with:

+tail -f log.out

+<h3>To display MQTT message send</h3>
+Use mosquitto_sub command:

+mosquitto_sub -h raspdom -v -t 'home/#'

+<h3>To send MQTT message to the boiler</h3>
+Use mosquitto_pub command.Exemple, to set the regulator in temporary day mode:

+mosquitto_pub -h raspdom -t home/heater/boiler/zoneA/mode/set -m 'TEMP JOUR'

 <h3>To run as a service under Raspbian</h3>